IlanaLadis/Ilana-Website/content/project/internal-project/project1/project1.md

 image:
   placement: 1
-  caption: Photo by rawpixel on Unsplash
+  caption: "Photo by rawpixel on Unsplash"
-  focal_point: Smart
+  focal_point: "Center"
+  preview_only: false

 links: